Online education has never been more important than it is today. The ability to learn online gives more flexibility to both educators and students.

 - 66% believe that video increases student motivation

 - 41% believe that video increases student achievement

 Among other use cases, we can observe this trend in the increasing popularity of massive online open courses (MOOCs).
 Companies like edX and Coursera, for example, have offered free online classes from top educational institutions like Stanford, Harvard, and MIT.
 The preference towards this style of learning should be taken as reassurance that young students do, in fact, enjoy learning online, and no students learn better than those who are eager for class.

 5. Start the Live Classroom Stream

-Here are some tips for broadcasting live stream classes:
+Here are some tips for how to conduct live online classes: